 Early on, mesothelioma can feel like a common respiratory illness, with a cough, fever and fatigue.
 In many cases a true diagnosis can take weeks or months, delaying critical medical treatments.

 Many mesothelioma patients ignore the early symptoms as common, minor ailments.
-When they do go the doctor, patients are often misdiagnosed at first.
+When they do go to the doctor, patients are often misdiagnosed at first.
 Persistent symptoms – including abdominal bloating, unplanned weight loss and continual chest pains — should never be ignored.

 Mesothelioma vs. Lung Cancer